 The biographical register of former students was begun in the 1920s and a good deal of early work was done by Gough Whitlam.
 Over 5000 students have passed through the College, and of those 50% per cent are still alive.
 A continuing effort is made to correct and fill out the older records, and to add the names of those who leave the College year by year.

-The most eminent Old Pauline has been Gough Whitlam, Prime Minister.
+Among our most eminent Old Paulines are Prime Ministers Gough Whitlam AC QC and Sir William McMahon.
 Others range from Denis Browne, who pioneered paediatric surgery in Britain, to H.M.
 Green and T. Inglis Moore, who led the teaching of Australian literature in schools.
 Add Max Maxwell, the first man to make a career of wildlife photography, Stuart Campbell, the first to fly in Antarctica, and many, many more.

 The sandstone buildings of the original Quadrangle date from 1856-59 and are among the finest neo-gothic buildings in Australia.
 Designed by E.T.
 Blacket and beautifully proportioned, they were deliberately kept low (“not too lofty”), and they welcome as much as they impress.
 A second quadrangle, Chapel Court, was added in 1958-62, and includes J.L.S.
 Mansfield’s remarkable chapel.